-Furthermore, cultural barriers, such as hierarchical structures and professional boundaries, can also pose challenges to implementing EBP in healthcare Healthcare professionals settings. may be accustomed to working in silos and may not be accustomed to collaborating with colleagues from different disciplines or levels of expertise.
+Furthermore, cultural barriers, such as hierarchical structures and professional boundaries, can also pose challenges to implementing EBP in healthcare settings.
+Healthcare professionals may accustomed to working in silos and may not be accustomed to collaborating with colleagues from different disciplines or levels of expertise.
 This can hinder the sharing of knowledge and expertise necessary for implementing EBP effectively.
 Additionally, healthcare professionals may face pressure to conform to traditional practices or hierarchies within their organizations, which can limit their ability to challenge existing norms and advocate for EBP [11].